YoobeeWebTutors/javascript-manual/04-variables.md

 You may also see variables named with `snake_case`, where the whole name is lowercase and words are separated with underscores `_`.

-**Best Practice**: Code should always look like it has been written consistantly by a single person, even when written by a team.
+**Best Practice**: Code should always look like it has been written consistently by a single person, even when written by a team.
 Use `camelCase` or `snake_case`, but remain consistent.
 When editing other people's code, obey the conventions you see being followed.
 "When in Rome, do as the Romans do."

 <!-- you can't emphasise clear naming enough - feel free to repeat this frequently -->